Who Is Yoko Ono?

 The couple collaborated on art, film and musical projects, and became famous for their series of "conceptual events" to promote world peace, including the "bed-in" held in an Amsterdam hotel room during their honeymoon in 1969.
 After her marriage to Lennon, Ono struggled with her ex-husband over custody of Kyoko.
 She recorded the song "Don't Worry Kyoko" as an effort to reach out to her child.
 In 1971, her ex-husband disappeared with Kyoko, and Ono did not learn for years what had happened to her daughter.
 Apparently, Kyoko spent more than a decade living with a religious cult called the Walk with her father.

 Life After Lennon's Death

 Ono and Lennon became parents in 1975 with the arrival of their son, Sean.
 Lennon quit the music business to raise Sean, and when the famed musician returned to the spotlight in 1980, he was shot by a deranged fan, Mark David Chapman, only a few feet from Ono.
-Sean Lennon has grown up to become a well-known musician in his own right.

 Since Lennon's death, Ono has continued her career, recording albums, performing concert tours and composing off-Broadway musicals.
 She has exhibited her art internationally, and the first U.S. retrospective of her work opened in New York City in 2002.
 Involved in an array of social endeavors, she co-founded Artists Against Fracking with son Sean in 2012 to lobby against drilling for natural gas in New York State.